uptonking/note4yaoo/lib-notebook-observablehq-docs-stdlib.md

 - https://github.com/observablehq/stdlib

+- The Observable standard library is built-in to Observable, so you don’t normally need to install or instantiate it directly.
+- `Library([resolve])`
+- Returns a new standard library object.
+  - The properties on the returned library instance correspond to the symbols that are available in Observable notebooks.

 * [DOM](#dom) - create HTML and SVG elements.
 * [Files](#files) - read local files into memory.
 * [FileAttachments](#file-attachments) - read remote files.